-In addition, the Group holds 17 exploration licenses located in the Foz do Amazonas, Barreirinhas, Ceará, Espirito Santo and Pelotas basins.
-An initial exploration well is expected to be drilled by yearend 2017 in the Foz do Amazonas basin.
+In addition, the Group holds 17 exploration licenses located in the Foz do Amazonas, Barreirinhas, Ceará, Espirito Santo and Pelotas

-Source: Department of Federal Planning, Public Investment and Services, Energy Secretariat.
-In 2016, TOTAL reduced its stake in Aquio and Ipati from 60% to 50%.
+(1) Source: Department of Federal Planning, Public Investment and Services, Energy Secretariat.

+(2) In 2016, TOTAL reduced its stake in Aquio and Ipati from 60% to 50%.

-(3) Steam Assisted Gravity Drainage, production by injection of recycled water vapor
+(3) Steam Assisted Gravity Drainage, production by injection of recycled water vapor.